garrandall/popular-music-data/tracks/silly-ho-tlc.md

 Whoot Whoot Whoot Whoooo

 I ain't never been no Silly Ho
 Waiting for your call
 Like the other girls want you
 I ain't never been no one to mess
 With someone else's mess
 That's not a thing for me to do
 I ain't never been that chickenhead
 To wake up in your bed
 After every club or two
 I no be the one in mini skirt
 Always wanna flirt
 With every player on the team

 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
-Oooh oooh
+Oh oh

 I ain't never been no silly bitch
 Waiting to get rich
 From a nigga's bank account
 I have always had my own things
 Bought my own rings
 Not goin' let you catch me out
 You should take a lesson from me

 I ain't the one to be
 Depending on someone else
 I can run a scam before he can
 I'm better than a man
 I always keep my game on deck

 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
-Oooh oooh
+Oh oh

 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
-Oooh oooh
+Oh oh

 You know you can't get with this
 One night you just
 Go and bust find a ho
 To give it up
 Why you even try your luck
 Stuck on silly shit